lukebeddow/gripper-mujoco/README.md

 # path to the mjcf (mujoco model) files, most likely they are in the mjcf folder of this repo
 MJCF_PATH = /home/luke/mymujoco/mjcf/object_set_1

+# what machine are we compiled for, change this to any name of your choice
+MACHINE = luke-laptop

 # local machine library locations
 PYTHON_PATH = /usr/include/python3.6m # path to python version you want to use for the python module PYBIND_PATH = /home/luke/pybind11 # path to your pybind source folder